-Hunter McIntyre Director of Operations
+Hunter McIntyre Managing Director

 Hunter grew up in and around the Crowd Management industry and always dreamed of someday having the opportunity to work for S.A.F.E.
 Management.
 He still recalls heading to Baltimore’s Memorial Stadium on Saturday mornings with his dad, Jim McIntyre, to conduct interviews.
 Almost 20 years later that dream came true.

 Hunter is a graduate of Loyola Blakefield high school and Salisbury University.
 At Salisbury, Hunter played varsity baseball and was extremely active in the Purdue School of Business.
 In his junior year, Hunter won the Bernstein Achievement Award for Excellence in Entrepreneurship.
 He and his partners used the winnings to start Knollege, LLC, an educational networking website.
 He graduated from Salisbury with a B.A. in Business Management and minors in Accounting and Information Systems.

 After graduating from Salisbury, Hunter immediately entered Law School at the University of Baltimore where he graduated Summa Cum Laude in May, 2014 with an impressive rank of 12th of 309 and as a member of the Heuisler Honor Society.
 Hunter is a member of the Maryland Bar.